-- The Early Career Big Data Summit – Hosted by the University of North Dakota April 6-8, 2016.
-The event seeks to provide a venue for early career big data researchers (graduate students, post docs, and pre-tenure faculty) to connect with Industry, third-sector volunteer groups, and established researchers.
+- The Early Career Big Data Summit – hosted by the University of North Dakota April 6-8, 2016.
+The summit provided a venue for early career big data researchers (graduate students, post docs, and pre-tenure faculty) to connect with Industry, third-sector volunteer groups, and established researchers.
 Events will include multiple industry panel discussions, researcher lightning talks, and a hands-on application hack-a-thon.

 West BD Hub

-- The Collaboratory Faire v1.0 – As part of the Hub’s All Hands Meeting (Spring 2016) will allow participants to showcase how they have built upon another group’s tool/data or how others have built upon their open source tools/data.
-The highlights of the Faire will be captured on video and/or print to leverage partnerships with the USC Annenberg School and DataScience.com for the workshop on data science journalism.
+- The Collaboratory Faire and Cross-Sector Collaboration Working Group – As part of the West Hub’s first All Hands Meeting, participants to showcased how they have built upon another group’s tool/data or how others have built upon their open source tools/data.
+The highlights of the Faire were captured on video and/or print to leverage partnerships with the USC Annenberg School and DataScience.com for the workshop on data science journalism.

-- Tools of the (Data Journalism) Trade: Workshop on Crafting a Compelling Data Science Narrative – The West Hub with DataScience.com will provide a workshop to educate data scientists on data journalism and best practices for facilitating and pitching public-facing data narratives.
+- The Science of Data-Driven Storytelling Workshop – The West Hub partnered with DataScience.com to provide a workshop to educate data scientists on data journalism and best practices for facilitating and pitching public-facing data narratives.
 View the workshop website here.

 - Meredith Lee, Executive Director of the West BD Hub, mmlee [at] berkeley.edu